remotevase/UltimateRanks/README.md

 @Taki21 you would be good at this, but I wanna get it off the ground myself first

-# THIS PLUGIN HAS OFFICIALLY BEEN STARRED TWICE!!!!!!!!!!!
+# THIS PLUGIN HAS OFFICIALLY BEEN STARRED THRICE!!!!!!!!!!!